MicrosoftDocs/bot-docs/articles/includes/quickstart/javascript/quickstart-javascript-prerequisites.md

 > [!NOTE]
 > The install of Windows build tools listed below is only required if you use Windows as your development operating system.
-> For some installations the install step for restify is giving an error related to node-gyp.
+> For some installations, the install step for restify is giving an error related to node-gyp.
 > If this is the case you can try running this command with elevated permissions.
-> This call may also hang without exiting if python is already installed on your system:
+> This call may also hang without exiting if Python is already installed on your system:

 > ```bash
 > # only run this command if you are on Windows.
 Read the above note.